-Sheila has lived in Staunton on Wye for 5 years and so is fairly new to the county.
-She has been a Board member of Healthwatch Herefordshire since 2013 which has helped her get a good grasp of the local health and care system.
+Sheila has lived in Staunton on Wye since 2011 and so is fairly new to the county.
+She was a Board member of Healthwatch Herefordshire 2013-2017 which helped her get a good grasp of the local health and care system.
 She has had experience of the unpaid caring role in several situations and is currently especially interested in mental health issues and dementia, chairing the Herefordshire Dementia Partnership.
 She relaxes by walking her dog, gardening and reading, and contributes to her local community as chair of the village hall committee and local film group.

 I have been a trustee for a charity in the past but this time it’s personal.
 My partner has early onset vascular dementia and so over the last few years I have started on the carer journey.
 I wanted to contribute to HCS and to other carers before it becomes too difficult for me to take time to do this.
 I feel strongly that good local community organisations make for a better Herefordshire and that making efforts to put HCS on the best footing we can, in these very difficult times for charity funding, is crucial work.
 We need as much help as we can get to do this!

 Valerie is an accountant by profession but a Carer by necessity, looking after her son who is on the Autistic spectrum.
 Having moved to Herefordshire in 2009 she has fully immersed herself in the local community.
 She is the Chair of the Autism Partnership Board, is the Vice-Chair of the Herefordshire Local Independent Advisory Group to the police force, and is involved in various other community related projects.
 Her main respites from her caring role are gardening, walking and reading.